 5G requires a very flexible architecture for implementing the different scenarios and specifically the dynamic Cloud-RAN ([5-15]).
-In the following, it is described how the whole 5G mobile network could be organized as a dynamic Cloud-RAN with distributed network functions.
+In the following, it is described exemplarily how the whole 5G mobile network could be organized as a dynamic Cloud-RAN with distributed network functions.

-Investigations indicate that small cells can be efficiently controlled by the superordinate macro cells, with best results ARN-based deployments.
+Investigations indicate that small cells can be efficiently controlled by the superordinate macro cells, with best results in ARN-based deployments.
 In this case, the mobility management and handover functions could be implemented as VNFs (eventually including PNFs) in the cloudlet collocated with the macro cell site.

 If the user moves to the cell edge covered by the macro-cell, coordination with adjacent macro cells is needed.
 These are best controlled by using computing resources attached to the CO where a whole mobile network segment containing all base stations connected to this CO can be managed.
-Accordingly, the user is then handed over from the cloudlet to the edge cloud.
+Accordingly, the user is then handed over from the cloudlet to the edge cloud and the fronthaul is routet to the radio access points nearest to the user.